Info Source: Sources of Federal Government and Employee Information

 Description: This bank describes information that is related to the certification process for non-destructive testing personnel.
 The personal information may include name, contact information, biographical information, education information, medical information, biometric information, photography, date of birth, signature, registration number, credit information.

-Class of individuals: Applicants to the Canadian Non-Destructive Testing (NDT) Personnel Certification Program, medically recognized personnel, company officials and supervisor of non-destructive testing personnel, NDT training course instructors, sponsors, individuals used as reference or witness.
+Class of individuals: Applicants to the Canadian Non-Destructive Testing (NDT) Personnel Certification Program, medically recognized personnel, company officials and supervisor of non-destructive testing personnel, NDT training course instructors, referees, individuals used as reference or witness.

 Purpose: The personal information is used to administer the Canadian Non-Destructive Testing (NDT) Personnel Certification Program.
 Personal information is collected pursuant to section 5 of the Natural Resources Act.